triggermesh/docs/docs/get-started/quickstart.md

 **:material-numeric-1-box: Create an HTTP endpoint**

-HTTP is one of the easiest ways to send events to the Broker from which ever HTTP client you prefer ([Postman](https://www.postman.com/), Curl, [API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm)...).
+HTTP is one of the easiest ways to send events to the Broker from whichever HTTP client you prefer ([Postman](https://www.postman.com/), Curl, [API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm)...).
 To do this, let's create a Webhook Source:

 ```console
 tmctl create source webhook --eventType contact.created